prysmaticlabs/documentation/website/docs/devtools/net-design.md

 }
 ```

 The above describes how we would handle the peer connection in the callback, we would validate each newly added peer using the hello rpc handler.
-This ensures any application logic stays in the sync package instead of the p2p package
+This ensures any application logic stays in the sync package instead of the p2p package.

 **Round-Robin Batch Block Sync**